Pinkytoky writes on a wide variety of content. Her main interest is in feng shui, Chinese operas, and Chinese & Japanese art and culture.

 Jiaobei blocks first need to be purified by being revolved around the incense burner thrice.

-The worshippers kneel while clasping the blocks together on their flat surface in their palms.
+The worshippers kneel while clasping the blocks together on their flat surfaces in their palms.
 They then state their name, date and time of birth, age, address, and the question with its phrased answer.
 They should be precise and clear when asking their question.
 Each divination session should only be for one problem.

 After giving all the necessary details, the worshippers silently pray for guidance with the jiaobei raised to the forehead, after which the blocks will be tossed before they fall onto the floor.
 The tossing of the jiaobei is known as “bwa bwei” (掷筊) or “wen bei” (问杯).